o-irakliy/o-irakliy/README.md

 <h3 align="left">ABOUT ME</h3>

-As a beginner machine learning engineer, I am interested in working in a dynamic and exciting environment where I can create innovative solutions to complex problems and explore new possibilities for applying machine learning.
+As a machine learning engineer, I am interested in working in a dynamic and exciting environment where I can create innovative solutions to complex problems and explore new possibilities for applying machine learning.

 Working in a team is important to me as it provides opportunities to develop and improve my skills.
 I am enthusiastic about learning new technologies and methods to effectively solve challenging problems and achieve goals.